-Restlessness, irritability, sleep difficulties, and decreased appetite
+• Restlessness, irritability, sleep difficulties, and decreased appetite

 No deaths from overdose of marijuana have been reported.
+Although, there have been an increasing number of emergency room visits involving marijuana edibles.

 Hashish and hashish oil are drugs made from the cannabis plant that are like marijuana, only stronger.